Health Savings Accounts: FAQs

 A: Both spouses can contribute to an HSA if they are covered separately under eligible HDHPs.

-Q: May I Take a Distribution from an Existing IRA and Contribute It to an HSA?
+Q: May I Take a Distribution from an Existing IRA and Contribute it to an HSA?

 A: You are permitted to take a qualified HSA funding distribution from your traditional IRA or Roth IRA into an HSA once in a lifetime.
 This must be a trustee-to-trustee transfer.
 The amount is limited to your maximum HSA contribution for the year, minus any contributions you have made for the year.
 (Distributions are not allowed for SEP IRAs or SIMPLE IRAs.)
 One benefit of doing this is that there are no required minimum distributions beginning at age 70½ from an HSA.
-Plus, withdrawals can be taken income tax free when used for qualified medical expenses.
+Plus, withdrawals can be taken income tax-free when used for qualified medical expenses.

 Q: What Other Planning Considerations Should I Be Aware Of?

-A: Because there are no restrictions on when you need to distribute HSA funds, you may wish to pay out-of-pocket health care costs from your current income and allow the HSA to continue to grow tax deferred, reserving those funds to cover medical care in retirement.
+A: Because there are no restrictions on when you need to distribute HSA funds, you may wish to pay out-of-pocket healthcare costs from your current income and allow the HSA to continue to grow tax-deferred, reserving those funds to cover medical care in retirement.

 HSAs offer several other advantages, including portability, which permits you to take the HSA with you should you leave your current employer.
 You can also name a beneficiary to inherit the HSA in the event of your death.
 It’s important to note that your spouse can step into your role upon your death and the account will remain an HSA.
 If you name a non-spouse beneficiary, however, the account will no longer be considered an HSA, and the inherited amount will be treated as taxable income.